• Skip to main content

 If you want to stay in the proximity of Small Beach (what we did), be aware that you may have to put up with loud music everyday until 1AM.
 You either join the party and adjust your bedtime (what we did), or you avoid the beachfront strip.
 Here are some options for both scenarios:

-Hotel Kulla e Balshajve: this 3-star hotel is a great choice to stay in a historic building inside the Ulcinj fortress.
-You’re in the centre, close to the beach, but away from the crowds and somewhat shielded from the loud music.
-With a combination of rooms and apartments (some with a kitchenette), all units have sea views, AC, flats screen TV, and a mini bar.
-You can request help to carry your luggage up to the Old Town’s cobblestone streets (no vehicles allowed inside).
-Paid parking available outside the fortress.
+Hotel Kulla e Balshajve: 3-star hotel in a historic building inside the fortress.
+You’re in the centre, close to the beach, but away from the crowds and somewhat shielded from the noise.
+They offer rooms and apartments (some with kitchenette), all units have sea views, AC, flat screen TV, and a mini bar.
+They can help carrying your luggage up to the cobblestone streets (no vehicles allowed inside).
+Paid parking (outside the fortress).

 Stay at Kulla e Balshajve, with a rating of 9.2/10 based on more than 115 reviews.